-(a) In the event that this Agreement is adopted by the stockholders of the Company, and each of the Governance Proposals, the Authorized Capital Increase Proposal and the Name Change Proposal are adopted by the stockholders of the Company at the Stockholders Meeting, at the Effective Time, the Amended and Restated Bylaws of the Company as in effect immediately prior to the Effective Time shall be amended so as to read in their entirety as set forth in Exhibit B-1 hereto, and as so amended shall be the Amended and Restated Bylaws of the Surviving Corporation.
+(a) In the event that this Agreement is adopted by the stockholders of the Company, and each of the Governance Proposals are adopted by the stockholders of the Company at the Stockholders Meeting, at the Effective Time, the Amended and Restated Bylaws of the Company as in effect immediately prior to the Effective Time shall be amended so as to read in their entirety as set forth in Exhibit B-1 hereto, and as so amended shall be the Amended and Restated Bylaws of the Surviving Corporation.

-(b) In the event the adoption of any of the Governance Proposals, the Authorized Capital Increase Proposal or the Name Change Proposal is not approved, but the adoption of this Agreement is approved, by the stockholders of the Company at the Stockholders Meeting, at the Effective Time, the Amended and Restated Bylaws of the Company as in effect immediately prior to the Effective Time shall be amended so as to read in their entirety as set forth in Exhibit B -2 hereto (with such changes as are set forth in Exhibit B-2 hereto to reflect such of the Governance Proposals, the Authorized Capital Increase Proposal or the Name Change Proposal, if any, as may be approved by the stockholders of the Company at the Stockholders Meeting in accordance with Section 242 of the DGCL), and as so amended shall be the Amended and Restated Bylaws of the Surviving Corporation.

-(c) The Amended and Restated Bylaws of the Surviving Corporation as amended pursuant to Section 2.2(a) or 2.2(b) are herein referred to as the "Surviving Corporation Bylaws."
+- (b) In the event the adoption of any of the Governance Proposals is not approved, but the adoption of this Agreement is approved, by the stockholders of the Company at the Stockholders Meeting, at the Effective Time, the Amended and Restated Bylaws of the Company as in effect immediately prior to the Effective Time shall be amended so as to read in their entirety as set forth in Exhibit B -2 hereto (with such changes as are set forth in Exhibit B-2 hereto to reflect such of the Governance Proposals, if any, as may be approved by the stockholders of the Company at the Stockholders Meeting in accordance with Section 242 of the DGCL), and as so amended shall be the Amended and Restated Bylaws of the Surviving Corporation. - (c) The Amended and Restated Bylaws of the Surviving Corporation as amended pursuant to Section 2.2(a) or 2.2(b) are herein referred to as the "Surviving Corporation Bylaws."